Skip to content

 Write for progressive disclosure

 Keep KNOWLEDGE.md short.
-It should tell the agent what exists and where to load details.
+It SHOULD tell the agent what exists and where to load details.

 Good: